CSIRT-SK/viruschecker/README.md

 - Kaspersky
 - Windows defender

-In addition to this, the driver also supports VirusTotal online virus database.
+In addition to those self hosted services, the driver also supports querying VirusTotal online virus database by SHA-256 hashes computed automatically from the scanned file.
-However, only SHA-256 hashes are uploaded to VirusTotal.
+Note that the driver uploads only hash of the file to VirusTotal.

-The location of the compiled Java executable is `driver/build/libs/driver-[VERSION]-all.jar`.

 In the following subsections we provide a step-by-step instructions for successful deployment.